sraccah/CyberDog_42/README.md

 ## **NOTICE**

-Using the mobile application and a computer, or two computers, AT THE SAME TIME to control the robot is not adviced as it's giving contradictory signals to the Cyberdog.
+Using the mobile application and a computer, or two computers, **at the same time** to control the robot is not adviced as it's giving contradictory signals to the Cyberdog.